majkinetor/posh/MM_VPN/README.md

     . <path_to_power_vpn>\myvpn.ps1

-To define connections within `myvpn.ps` import `mm_vpn` module and define function for each VPN network:
+To define connections within `myvpn.ps1` import `mm_vpn` module and define function for each VPN network:

 **Example of myvpn.ps1 script**: